blublinsky/KubernetesAutoscaling/README.md

     * Create a Prometheus Service using [this yaml](deployments/custommetric/prometheus_service.yaml) by running `kubectl apply -f <your location>/prometheus_service.yaml`.
 To access the service run `kubectl port-forward svc/prometheus 9090` and go to `http://localhost:9090/` to see UI
   * Create service monitor using [this yaml](deployments/custommetric/servicemonitor.yaml) by running `kubectl apply -f <your location>/servicemonitor.yaml`.
 With the monitor in place, go to Prometheus UI and you should see your metrics `http_requests_total`.
 You should see something like
     `http_requests_total{container="metrics-provider",endpoint="http",instance="10.244.0.16:8080",job="sample-app",namespace="default",pod="sample-app-7cfb596f98-pkv8t",service="sample-app"}	20`
   * Creating Prometheus Adapter done using Helm chart as described [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter).
-Alternatively you can use yaml files located in [this directory](deployments/custommetric)
   * To verify that everything is installed correctly run `kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1` and make sure that `"name":"pods/http_requests","singularName":"","namespaced":true,"kind":"MetricValueList","verbs":["get"]` is there.
   * Check the value of the metric `kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/namespaces/default/pods/*/http_requests?selector=app%3Dsample-app"`
   * Create the HorizontalPodAutoscaler using [this yaml](deployments/custommetric/sample-app-hpa.yaml) by running `kubectl apply -f <your location>/sample-app-hpa.yaml`.